Information About Cohabitation Agreements

 Cohabitation Agreements are a great way for the young and young-at-heart to spell out the rights and obligations of each partner during their cohabitation.

-It even allows them to determine in advance how matters will be settled between them should their relationship end, they stop living together or in the event of the death of either partner.
+They even allow them to determine in advance how matters will be settled between them should their relationship end, they stop living together or in the event of the death of either partner.

 At Williams Family Lawyers, we have helped couples of all ages, financial means and sexual orientations in the negotiation, drafting, and enforcement of Cohabitation Agreements throughout the Greater Toronto Area.